voidfiles/rachelbublitz.com/content/blog/2025-06-18-summer-reading-cheerleaders-vs-aliens.md

 #### Looking for unique merchandising opportunity?

 In [Alchemy Theatre](https://www.alchemytheatretroupe.org/)'s production of *Cheerleaders VS. Aliens* they had the fun idea to sell merch with "Team Cheerleaders" and "Team Aliens" written across them, giving friends and family of the actors a way to show their support from the audience.
 This is just one example of the amount of potential fun you can have with this script!
-Because, really, with a play this hilarious, the fun is limitless.
+Because, really, with a play this hilarious, the fun potential is limitless.

 Here's the synopsis for *Cheerleaders VS. Aliens*: